systemics/cuttlefish/README.md

-Cuttlefish is an extremely low-cost, low-power, hyper-resolution interactive audio-visual Display Cluster based on the Raspberry Pi, with an NVidia Jetson TK 1 thrown in for good measuer.
+Cuttlefish is an extremely low-cost, low-power, hyper-resolution interactive audio-visual Display Cluster based on the Raspberry Pi, with an NVidia Jetson TK 1 thrown in for good measure.

 A highly collaborative project, Cuttlefish includes open source code developed by Karl Yerkes and Pablo Colapinto at UCSB with the support of both the Systemics Lab